eBay/xcelite/README.md

   * [XceliteDiff](#xcelitediff)

 ### Introduction
-Xcelite is an ORM-like Java library which allows you to easily serialize and deserialize Java beans to/from Excel sheets
+Xcelite is an ORM like Java library which allows you to easily serialize and deserialize Java beans to/from Excel sheets

 ### Quick Start
 #### Writing